 What is the perfect sauerkraut salt ratio?

-The optimal salt concentration for sauerkraut fermentation is typically around 2-3% of the weight of the cabbage.
+The optimal salt to cabbage ratio for sauerkraut for fermentation is typically around 2-3% of the weight of the cabbage.
 This helps to create an environment where only certain types of bacteria can survive and encourages their growth.
 Additionally, it helps to preserve the cabbage by raising its pH level and making it unsuitable for other microorganisms that might spoil the food.

-It is important to note that if the salt concentration is too high, it can inhibit the growth of lactic acid producing bacteria and result in a poor quality sauerkraut.
+It is important to note that if the salt concentration is too high, it can inhibit the growth of lactic acid producing bacteria and result in a poor quality sauerkraut, the expiration date of sauerkraut is affected.
 Therefore, it is essential to use the correct amount of salt when fermenting sauerkraut.